 - 1 jalapeño 2 if you want a little kick

 - 1 cup broth

 - 1 tsp cumin

 - Shuck and wash tomatillos

-- Place under broiler for about 7-10 minutes, when one side starting to turn brown, filp and add onion and jalapeño.
+Place under broiler for about 5-7 minutes, when one side starting to turn char, filp and add onion and jalapeño.

-- Take out and place in blender.
-Add garlic and cilantro.
+Take out and place all roasted ingredients including juices in blender.
+Add garlic, salt, chilis, cumin, cilantro and broth.
 Vent for the steam and blend till smooth.

 - Allow the hot enchilada sauce to cool in blender all together.

 - For flour tortillas fill with your favorite meat, roll and place in pan seam side down.